javacado/paintchip-new/wp-content/plugins/wp-slick-slider-and-image-carousel/readme.txt

 * **loop** : [slick-slider loop="true"] (Create a Infinite loop sliding.
 By default value is "true".
 Options are "true" OR "false".)
 * **hover_pause** : [slick-slider hover_pause="true"] (Pause slider autoplay on hover.
 By default value is "true".
 Options are "true" OR "false".)
 * **image_size** : [slick-slider image_size="full"] (Default is "full", values are thumbnail, medium, medium_large, large, full)
-* **image_fit** : [slick-slider image_fit="true"] (image_fit parameter is used to specify how an image should be resized to fit its container.
-By default value is "true".
+* **image_fit** : [slick-slider image_fit="false"] (image_fit parameter is used to specify how an image should be resized to fit its container.
+By default value is "false".
 Options are "true OR false").
 NOTE :  image_fit="true" work better if sliderheight is given. if image_fit="false", no need to use sliderheight parameter.
 * **sliderheight** : [slick-slider sliderheight="400" ] (Set image wrap height.
 NOTE : This parameter work better if image_fit="true" ).
 * **rtl** : [slick-slider rtl="true"] (for rtl mode.
 By default value is "false".
 Options are "true OR false").